Reading The Cigarette Century: Reflections on the Cultural Impact of Smoking from 1900 to 1970

 The Cigarette: More Than Just Rolled Paper and a Filter

-Western civilization is based on the discovery of the individual.
-This notion dates back to Beowulf and is present through literature in many forms and found its way into various works of popular culture.
-An error in thinking occurs when we believe the discovery of the individual is based solely in works of fiction and only influence real life.
-Self-discovery and self-actualization are critical facets of a life really worth living.
+Western civilization draws much from the discovery of the individual.
+This notion dates back to Beowulf and is present through literature in many forms and found its way into various popular culture works.
+An error in thinking occurs when we believe the individual's discovery is based solely on works of fiction and only influences real life.
+Self-discovery and self-actualization are critical facets of life worth living.
 Every person tries to find their place in the world in some way.

 Self-discovery does not exist in an existentialist vacuum.
-Well, it can but not very many people strive for the life of a loner.
-People do want to be accepted and they want to be accepted into a social group.
+Well, it can, but not very many people strive for the life of a loner.
+People do want to be accepted, and they want to live for acceptance into a social group.
 The history of cigarette smoking strangely reflects a desire to join a group.
-Although many less than intellectual treatises on smoking make the case smokers are antisocial delinquents, the truth is smoking reflects the journey of the self into adulthood.
-In the early part of the 20th century, smoking cigarettes was critically important for upwards of 40+% of the population.
+Although many less than intellectual treatises on smoking make the case smokers are antisocial delinquents, the truth is smoking demonstrates the journey of the self into adulthood.
+In the early part of the 20th century, smoking cigarettes was critically crucial for upwards of 40+% of the population.
 Smoking reflected the transition from being a child to an adult.
 For men, they would enter into the masculine world of the Marlboro Man.
 For women, there was an entry into the sophisticated high society of Virginia Slims.

 All of these images were consistently promoted via the media and the entertainment industry.
-The image of James Bond smoking in Goldfinger surely had an effect on the millions of people who were caught up in Bond mania.
+The image of James Bond smoking in Goldfinger surely affected the millions of people who were caught up in Bond mania.
 Anyone watching reruns on GSN (Game Show Network) can watch hosts puff away on their gaudy 1970s set.

-The vast majority of the millions of people who embraced cigarette smoking during its culturally significant points during the 20th century did not intellectualize such things as the discovery of the individual, acceptance by a group, or the influence of pop culture, they simply subliminally absorbed all these influences and, not so subliminally, they were attracted by powerful advertising and cultural influences.
+The vast majority of the millions of people who embraced cigarette smoking during its culturally significant points during the 20th century did not intellectualize such things as the discovery of the individual, acceptance by a group, or the influence of pop culture.
+They subliminally absorbed all these influences and, not so subliminally, found themselves attracted by powerful advertising and cultural influences.

 Was cigarette smoking truly that important for a person's identity?
 At the initial self-perception of transitioning to an adult, it could be.
-Of course, millions of others transitioned into adulthood without every smoking.
+Of course, millions of others transitioned into adulthood without ever smoking.
 And the truth is, several decades and thousands of cigarettes, all the cultural and sociological aspects are long forgotten and no longer relevant.
-All that really feeds the use of the cigarettes is a nicotine addiction.
+All that feeds the use of cigarettes is nicotine addiction.